CytronTechnologies/Cytron_Shield3AMotor/README.md

 ## Installing
 - **Easy install**

   Open Arduino IDE.
 Go to Sketch -> Include Library -> Manage Libraries.
-Search for **Cytron ESPWiFi Shield** and install.
+Search for **Cytron 3A Motor Driver Shield** and install.
 - **Manual install:**

   Download the library as .zip file and extract it to Arduino libraries directory.